pytorch/torchtune/docs/source/tutorials/multinode.rst

 Multi-node finetuning
 =====================

 Congratulations!
-After years of being "GPU poor", you've worked hard, saved your hard earned Bitcoin and graduated to the so-called **"GPU middle class"**.
+After years of being `"GPU poor"<https://huggingface.co/settings/local-apps>`_, you've cobbled together more than a single node of GPUs and therefore graduated to the so-called **"GPU middle class"**.
 In many ways, your worries of yesteryear are gone (memory efficient training, who??).
-But new problems are on the horizon for you because multi-node can be a whole new beast.
+But new problems are on the horizon because multi-node can be a whole new beast.

 .. grid:: 2